openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 Please try the following to extract a detailed log from *OmGui* about what it can see of the device:

-1. Ensure *OmGui* is initially closed.
+1. Ensure *OmGui* is initially closed and that no devices are attached.

 2. Open the *Run* window (press <kbd>Windows</kbd>+<kbd>R</kbd>)